GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-56/index.md

 ## HTML5 By Default {: #html5-by-default }

-Last August, we announced that we’d be
+Last August, we announced that we'd be
 [moving to HTML5 By Default](https://blog.google/products/chrome/flash-and-chrome/)
 to offer a safer, more power-efficient experience.
-This change disables Adobe Flash Player unless there’s a user indication that they want Flash content on specific sites, and eventually all websites will require the user’s permission to run Flash.
+This change disables Adobe Flash Player unless there's a user indication that they want Flash content on specific sites, and eventually all websites will require the user's permission to run Flash.

 In Chrome 56,